Yosemite West, California: Timber industry

 As early as 1912 the cutting of timber in the Chinquapin area was started and logs were hauled to Merced Falls.
 The Yosemite Valley Railroad was built to carry out the lumber harvested from the vast supply of sugar pines found along the Merced River canyon.
 The Yosemite Lumber Company logged in this area.
 The incline rose to a height of 3100 ft above the Merced River.
 The Camp One incline was used to lower logs to the Merced River at El Portal from the logging area.
 One of the stops on the Yosemite Valley Railroad line was the lumber mill built by the Yosemite Lumber Company where the wood was planed, finished, dried and stored.
-The lumber company is gone now and trees have fully returned with most on the hill growing to more than 80 ft.
-The old Shay logging train grades have been replaced with paved roads.
+The lumber company ceased operations decades ago and the forest has recovered, with trees throughout the area now reaching more than 80 ft.
+The former Shay logging train grades have since been paved over.

+Residential development

+Yosemite West was established in 1967 as a residential subdivision on Henness Ridge, on land previously cleared by logging operations.
+The original development plan by Yosemite West Associates called for approximately 900 acres to be converted to a mixed-use resort including home sites, condominiums, and commercial facilities; the first phase subdivided 135 acres into a 293-lot residential area known as Yosemite West Subdivision, Unit Number One.

+Community

+The community is governed by Yosemite West Property & Homeowners, Inc. (YWPHI), a nonprofit homeowners association.
+As of 2024, Yosemite West consists of approximately 189 homes and condominiums and functions largely as a vacation rental area, with a permanent resident population of 47 recorded at the 2020 United States census.
+Addresses within Yosemite West use the ZIP code 95389, shared with Yosemite National Park.

+The community holds FireWise certification and conducts annual programs to reduce wildfire risk, reflecting the fire hazard posed by the surrounding Sierra National Forest and ponderosa pine forest.

+Geography

+Yosemite West lies on Henness Ridge in western Mariposa County, at an elevation ranging from approximately 5100 to 6300 ft.
+It is situated 1 mi south of the Chinquapin intersection of Wawona Road with Glacier Point Road, and nearly 3000 ft above the southern banks of the Merced River and California State Route 140.
+According to the United States Census Bureau, the CDP covers 0.274 sqmi, entirely land with no water area.